Permanent Engagement of Fixed Term and Casual Employees - Premier's Circular 2025/08

 Background

 The Government is committed to permanent employment as the preferred form of engagement for public sector employees.
-The use of fixed term contract and casual employment should be limited to the circumstances provided for under legislation and/or the relevant industrial instrument (usually circumstances where there is not an ongoing role and finite funding).
+The use of fixed term and casual employment should be limited to the circumstances provided for under legislation and the relevant industrial instrument.

 Policy